-To inspire innovation and utilize our Grounds as a living learning lab, we encourage students, faculty, and staff to implement projects that advance sustainability both on and off grounds.
+To inspire innovation and use our Grounds as a living lab, we encourage students, faculty and staff to implement projects that advance sustainability both on and off Grounds.
 UVA also offers scholarships and awards to support sustainability leaders and recognize the work of the many individuals at UVA working on sustainability efforts.

 Supporting innovative ideas is a hallmark of higher education at UVA.
 There are many opportunities for students, faculty, and staff to obtain funding for initiatives that advance sustainability.

 Community-Based Research Grant (CBURG)

 Community-Based Undergraduate Research Grants will provide opportunities for students to develop research projects that apply their academic skills, experiences, and ideas to real-world problems.
 The grants are not limited to a single academic field.
 Interdisciplinary work is encouraged.
 Student researchers, under the guidance of a faculty advisor and in collaboration with a community organization, will identify a project that addresses a documented public need or issue.

 Double Hoo Award

 The Double Hoo Research Grant supports pairs of undergraduate and graduate scholars seeking to pursue research together.
 The program is intended to encourage collaborative interaction between the undergraduate and graduate communities throughout the University.
 These collaborations provide opportunities for more advanced research for undergraduates and valuable mentoring experiences for the graduate student.
 Awards of up to $6,000 are granted to undergraduate/graduate pairs to be shared between the two at their discretion and used within one year.
 Faculty advisors receive $500 in research support.
 Grant recipients make a progress report and a final report to the Office of Undergraduate Research, and they present their research at a spring gathering.
 Beginning in Spring 2016, the program will offer a renewal process for pairs that plan to continue their work.